 House prices: 180 million ~ 3 billion Yen+

 This is a small and highly regarded residential enclave just behind Shibuya’s main shopping district.
-It is arguably the most expensive residential area in Tokyo and has some very large and private homes.
-It is home to some very high-profile and wealthy individuals including the president of Rakuten, and former Prime Minister Taro Aso whose house is estimated to be worth 6.2 billion Yen.
+It is among the most expensive residential areas in Tokyo (and even Japan) and has some very large and private homes.
+Several very high-profile and wealthy individuals call Shoto / Kamiyamacho home, including the president of Rakuten, current Prime Minister, and former Prime Minister Taro Aso whose house is estimated to be worth upwards of 6.2 billion Yen.
 The former official residence of the Governor of Tokyo is also in Shoto 1 Chome.
 It had been listed for sale for 3.2 billion Yen and was acquired by a property developer.

 There are several Embassies in this neighborhood as well as the Shoto Museum of Art.
 There is a small park in Shoto called Nabeshima Park which has a small number of houses overlooking the pond and gardens.
-Land surrounding Nabeshima Park is extremely rare and can be at around 3,000,000 Yen/sqm.
+Land surrounding Nabeshima Park is extremely rare and can be priced anywhere upwards 3,000,000 Yen/sqm.

 House prices: 70 million ~ 1 billion Yen+

-This is a very popular residential area for expatriates.
-It has a many international schools, foreign supermarkets, cafes, restaurants, parks and Embassies.
+This is a very popular residential area for expatriates and families.
+It has international schools, foreign supermarkets, cafes, restaurants, parks, and Embassies.
 It includes the area around Hiroo Station, and the Minamiazabu, Motoazabu, Nishiazabu addresses.

 House prices: 60 ~ 400 million Yen+

-This area is still in Minato-ku and just to the south of Hiroo and Azabu, but is a less expensive location.
-There are many affordable as well as upscale homes in this area.
-The Grand Prince Hotel, Meiji Gakuin University, Nature Study Park and “Platinum Dori” – a tree-lined avenue with restaurants and boutiques.
+This area is still in Minato-ku and just to the south of Hiroo and Azabu, but highly regarded by locals.
+There are both affordable as well as upscale homes in this area.
+The neighborhood includes the Grand Prince Hotel, Sheraton Miyako Hotel, Meiji Gakuin University, Nature Study Park and “Platinum Dori” – a tree-lined avenue with restaurants and boutiques.
 In 2014, the historic residence and estate of the founder of the Seiko watch company was sold for approximately 30.5 billion Yen (280 million USD).

-If the house is old and dilapidated, the property may be priced at land value only, or even less than land value since it will cost money to demolish the existing structure.
-The expectation is that a buyer will tear down the house and build a new one.
+If the house is old and dilapidated, the property may be priced at land value only, or even slightly less than land value since it will cost money to demolish the existing structure.
+The expectation is that the buyer will tear down the house and build a new one.

-A simple wood-framed house costs on average 200,000 Yen/sqm to build, while basic reinforced-concrete houses cost around 450,000 Yen/sqm.
-Prices will rise depending on design and finish.
+A simple wood-framed house costs on average 200,000 Yen/sqm to build, while basic reinforced-concrete houses can cost anywhere from 450,000 Yen/sqm and up.
+Prices will rise depending on design and finish, with some luxury custom-builds costing up to 1,000,000 Yen/sqm+.

 The points that will add to the price of a house are: